Team

 Vivek Hari Sridhar, PI

-Vivek is an Assistant Professor at the University of Washington and an affiliate researcher at the Max Planck Institute of Animal Behavior.
-His research explores the fundamental principles underlying spatiotemporal computation in biology, with a particular focus on the mechanisms driving animal movement, navigation, and decision-making.
+Vivek is an Assistant Professor at the University of Washington and an guest researcher at the Max Planck Institute of Animal Behavior.
+His research explores the fundamental principles underlying spatiotemporal computation in biology, with a particular focus on the mechanisms driving animal movement, and decision-making.
 As a mixed-media artist and alumnus of the »Field Trip« residency in Akademie Schloss Solitude, he also collaborates with artists to offer distinct perspectives on science and the natural world.